 www.rapha.cc

-The hood fits over a helmet (just) and the drop tail protects your back from flicked-up mud and cold tailwinds.
-Plus, the two-way zip means you can unzip it from the bottom or top to improve comfort.
+Fit - Size large is figure-hugging for me, which is great for a mid-layer.
+The hood fits over a helmet (just) and the drop tail protects from cold tailwinds.
+Plus, the two-way zip means you can unzip it from the bottom or top to improve breathability.

 Tried and tested by Adam Binnie: "I don't find myself getting cold on the bike unless it's absolutely freezing outside, but that's a different matter the second I stop pedalling, to stop for lunch or to carry out trailside repairs.